 A strategy is a heuristic for making decisions under uncertainty.

 It’s a mental shortcut for effective problem solving.
 These mental shortcuts help us to make decisions quickly.
 They make up the core of the high-level plans we make.

 In our journey, if we’re heading to New York, our strategy could be to go north.

 Spoiler alert, “go north” is a mediocre strategy, but we’ll use it in our example.
-A slightly better one might be “go north unless cheaper, faster transportation is available by going another direction.”
+A slightly better one might be “go north unless there is cheaper, faster transportation available in another direction.”

 Our vision may feel clear, but how we get there isn’t clear.
 There are always unknowns.
 We may detect trends, but how they manifest and the pace of change might vary significantly.

 In the face of unknowns, we need to constantly make decisions.
 We must re-evaluate and assess our position.